GhostKellz/ghostctl/docs.md

 - Destructive/system-changing actions require confirmation
 - All critical actions are logged
 - Scripts from the internet prompt for confirmation before execution
+- Tailscale and headscale CLI and TUI support coming next

 ---